-For our analysis, we have taken a simple example of molecular dynamics simulation which works as follows, as shown in Figure 1a.
+For our analysis, we have taken a simple example of a molecular dynamics simulation, shown in Figure 1a, which works as follows.

 1. Initialize: Start with a set of particles, placed in a 3-dimensional box, with initial positions, velocities, and accelerations drawn from a specified distribution.